-His choreography has been commissioned by Danspace Project, Dance New Amsterdam, Kristina Isabelle, and Perpetual Motion, supported by the New York State Music Fund, and presented in New York City by Dance Theater Workshop, Movement Research at Judson Church, Queens Theatre in the Park, Dancenow/NYC, FLICfest, 92nd St. Y, Chashama and the Flea.
-Nationally his choreography has been presented by venues such as Sushi in San Diego, Dancer’s Group Footwork and New Performance Gallery in San Francisco, Seattle Festival of Dance Improvisation, Barnevelder Movement Arts Complex in Houston, Out of the Loop Festival in Dallas, Fuse Box Festival in Austin, New Genre Arts Festival in Tulsa, and the Carriage House Stage in Providence.
+His choreography has been presented nationally at numerous venues including Danspace Project, Dance Theater Workshop, Movement Research at Judson Church, Dancenow/NYC, FLICfest, 92nd St. Y, and Dance New Amsterdam in New York, Sushi in San Diego, Dancer’s Group Footwork and New Performance Gallery in San Francisco, Seattle Festival of Dance Improvisation, Barnevelder Movement Arts Complex in Houston, Fuse Box Festival in Austin, the Carriage House Stage in Providence, and the New Genre Arts Festival in Tulsa.
+His choreography for TWU students was recently selected to close the 40th Anniversary Gala Concert for the ACDFA South Central Region.

-From 2000-2007 he was a Dance Specialist in the Dance Division of the New York Public Library.
-He holds a BA in Religion from Oberlin College and an MFA in Choreography from Ohio State University, where he was a University Fellow.
+Based in the San Francisco experimental dance scene of the early 1990's, and in the downtown New York City dance scene from 1998-2007, Fuchs was a Dance Specialist in the Dance Division of the New York Public Library from 2000-2007.
+He holds a BA in Religion from Oberlin College and an MFA in Choreography from Ohio State University.